 We are committed to respecting your privacy and protecting your personal information in accordance with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth).
-This privacy policy explains how we deal with your personal information and how to contact us if you have queries about our management of your personal information.
+This Privacy Policy explains how we deal with your personal information and how to contact us if you have queries about our management of your personal information.
 By providing us with your personal information (including your sensitive information), you consent to the collection, use, disclosure and storage of that personal information as set out in this Privacy Policy.
-This privacy policy does not cover personal information collected or held by EnergyAustralia about its employees.
+This Privacy Policy does not cover personal information collected or held by us about our employees.